amalbumbia/Electrodynamics_and_Relativity/azalDocs.md

 *DO NOT MAKE INLINE STYLES FOR YOUR HTML.
 ITS BAD*

 ## Markdown to HTML Generator
+_TO MAKE ANY CHANGES TO THE HTML FILES FROM MARKDOWN, EDIT THE MARKDOWN FILES AND RUN THIS!_
+_AT YOUR OWN RISK_

 Another thing I cant take credit for.
 I had the pandoc idea but claude wrote the bash script to loop recursivley through files and update link references.
 In a nutshell though, we use an html template which includes the header and imports, and then when you modify a markdown file somewhere in the project and run the script, it will regenerate the HTML.
 Claude was especially helpful for making mathjax autoimport with the right divs.
 IMPORTANT: If you custom modified an HTML, and run the script, *IT WILL OVERRIDE YOUR WORK*!
 To make the bash script executable run